 Most cacti have small root systems and are susceptible to damage from too much moisture.
 Allow plants to dry thoroughly between waterings.
 A good rule of thumb for watering is to skip one week for every 1 inch (2.5 cm) of pot size.
 Example: 2 inches (5 cm) pot – water once every two weeks, 3 inches (7.5 cm) pot – water once every three weeks, etc.

 Another thing to remember is when you water, water well!
 Ensure that the water is running through all of the soil and flushing out the bottom of the pot.
 A well-watered pot will feel much heavier than one that did not get thoroughly saturated, and never let the plant sit in standing water for any length of time.
 If you have watered the pot well, you will know when it is time to water again by just sticking your finger about an inch (2.5 cm) down into the soil.
-If it's damp, it's fine.
-If it is dry, then it's time to water again — and water well!
+If it is damp, it is fine.
+If it is dry, then it is time to water again — and water well!

-Regular household temperatures are great, but in the wintertime, be sure to keep them away from freezing temperatures next to a window.
+Average household temperatures are great, but be sure to keep them away from freezing temperatures next to a window in the wintertime.
 They can handle 35 to 40 °F (2 to 5°C) just fine and will be dormant (resting, not growing) at these temperatures.
-The same goes for outdoors; if it goes below 35 °F (2 °C), bring them inside to shelter.
+The same goes for outdoors; if it goes below 35 °F (2 °C), bring them inside the shelter.
 Freezing temperatures will turn most cacti and succulents into goo!

-There are plenty of garden centers around that carry commercially packaged cactus and succulent mix for sale.
-If you need to make your own, here is a good all-purpose mix: for every one part of good potting soil or humus, add two parts of perlite or pumice and one part washed builder's sand.
+There are plenty of garden centers that carry commercially packaged cactus and succulent mix for sale.
+However, if you need to make your own, here is a good all-purpose mix: for every one part of good potting soil or humus, add two parts of perlite or pumice and one part washed builder's sand.

 Cacti and succulents are not heavy feeders but benefit from light feeding during their growing period – usually the warmer months of the year.
 Any all-purpose balanced liquid fertilizer is fine, something like a 20-20-20.
 Mix it to half or even a quarter of the recommended strength on the label and give it once a month.
-When in doubt, it is always better to not fertilize than to overdo it.
+It is always better not to fertilize than to overdo it when in doubt.

-Little to no feeding during the dormant months, usually during the winter months, is necessary.
+Little to no feeding during the dormant months is necessary, usually during the winter months.

 Your plant will be perfectly happy in the original pot for at least a year and does not really need to be moved.
 However, if it has been a year and it is getting too big for the pot or just want to put it in a special or favorite pot, here is what to do.
 First, be sure to choose a pot that is only a size larger than the original.

 Gently tap the plant out of its pot and carefully loosen some of the soil around the outside of the root ball.
 Put some soil mix in the new pot and set the root ball on top of it.
-Fill in around it with new soil, lightly firming it in making sure that the plant is sitting at the same soil level it was originally.
+Fill in around it with fresh soil, lightly firming it in, making sure that the plant is sitting at the same soil level it was originally.